quarkusio/quarkusio.github.io/_guides/guides.md

 You often need to execute custom actions when the application starts and clean up everything when the application stops.
 This guide explains how to be notified when an application stops or starts.

-<a href="{{site.baseurl}}/guides/application-lifecycle-events-guid" class="button-cta secondary">READ THE GUIDE</a>
+<a href="{{site.baseurl}}/guides/application-lifecycle-events-guide" class="button-cta secondary">READ THE GUIDE</a>
 </div>
 <div class="guide-item" markdown="1">
 ## Validation with Hibernate Validator

+This guide covers how to use Hibernate Validator/Bean Validation in your REST services.

+<a href="{{site.baseurl}}/guides/validation-guide" class="button-cta secondary">READ THE GUIDE</a>

+## Writing JSON REST Services

 JSON is now the lingua franca between microservices.
-In this guide, we see how you can consume and produce JSON payloads.
-The guide also covers how to validate JSON payloads.
+In this guide, we see how you can get your REST services to consume and produce JSON payloads.

-<a href="{{site.baseurl}}/guides/validation-guide" class="button-cta secondary">READ THE GUIDE</a>
+<a href="{{site.baseurl}}/guides/rest-json-guide" class="button-cta secondary">READ THE GUIDE</a>
 </div>
 <div class="guide-item" markdown="1">
 ## Scheduling Periodic Tasks